wynn0123/cap/docs/guide/demo.md

 # Demo

-**Note:** Please note that the demo implementation is still experimental!
-Don't consider it to be representative of the stability or behavior of Cap overall.
+**Note:** The docs demo might not work.
+Please download and use the code from the [demo folder in the repo](https://github.com/tiagorangel1/cap/tree/main/demo) instead — it includes all of the setup needed with an Express.js server.

 ### Normal button: